kinow/kinoshita.eti.br/_posts/2012-01-22-ranges-in-apache-functor.md

 ---
-title: 'Ranges in Apache Commons Functor'
-id: 903
-author: kinow
+date: 2012-01-22 19:54:36 +1300
+layout: post
 tags:
 - apache software foundation
 - functional programming
-category: blog
-time: '19:54:36'
+title: Ranges in Apache Commons Functor
 ---

 This is a long post.
 So here is a <strong>TL;DR</strong>:
 <ul>
 	<li>Apache Commons Functor has no Double or Float Range (yet)</li>